voolga/quiz_react/README.md

 **Quiz Master** – this is an interactive quiz application designed to provide an engaging and seamless gaming experience without the need for authorization.

-To run the game on your PC, please follow the [installation guide](#3.-Installation-guide)
+To run the game on your PC, please follow the [Installation Guide](#3-installation-guide)

 ## 1. Technology Stack:
 - **React**